Cap-go/website/src/content/docs/docs/plugin/force-update.md

 }
 ```

-And then in your app you should hide the splash until receive the event `appReady`:
+And then in your app, you should hide the splash until receive the event  `appReady`:

 ```js
 import { CapacitorUpdater } from '@capgo/capacitor-updater'